Seymour Weiss: The Roosevelt Hotel

 In 1923, Weiss became the manager of a barbershop at the Grunewald Hotel in New Orleans.
 In 1924, he became the assistant hotel manager, and in 1928, he was promoted to hotel manager.
 First built in 1893, and known as the "Grunewald" (for its original owner, Louis Grunewald), the Grunewald opened what has been called the first nightclub in the United States, a basement room decorated with fake stalactites called "The Cave", where one could watch dancing chorus girls and listen to Dixieland jazz that would easily drown out the soothing indoor waterfalls.
 In 1923, a consortium of local investors purchased the hotel and renamed it "The Roosevelt" in honor of President Theodore Roosevelt, who had died four years earlier.

 In 1931, Weiss was named president of the New Orleans Roosevelt Corp.
 From 1931–1965, he was the principal owner and managing director of the Roosevelt.
 The Cave was closed in favor of a larger venue a floor above called "The Blue Room" which became a nationally prominent music venue.
 Weiss sold the Roosevelt in 1965.
 It became the Fairmont Hotel until closing following Hurricane Katrina.
 In August 2007, Dimension Development Company, Inc, a Natchitoches, Louisiana-based hotel development and management company purchased the property, and restored the building with a scheduled opening date of June 25, 2009.
 Dimension Development Company Inc, entered into an agreement with Hilton Worldwide to brand the hotel under Hilton's premier Waldorf Astoria collection.
 The hotel has been rechristened The Roosevelt Hotel by Waldorf Astoria.
 A grand opening was held in 2009.
 Businessman Sam Friedman of Natchitoches was heavily involved in the reopening.
 He is the son of the late Louisiana State Senator Sylvan Friedman.

-Although Weiss had no children, he was an uncle to Seymour Weiss, II, and S J. Weiss.
-His wife and sister-in-law died in a car accident, leaving behind two widowers, and two motherless children, one thirteen and one three.
-The father, his brother, took the thirteen-year-old, S.J., and the grandparents and Seymour took Seymour, II.
-Seymour, his parents, and "Little Seymour" lived in the hotel.
-Little Seymour married Sally McNulty and fathered Richard, David, and John Weiss.